Skip to main content

 The Signatures panel displays information about each digital signature in the current document and the change history of the document since the first digital signature.
 Each digital signature has an icon identifying its verification status.
 Verification details are listed beneath each signature and can be viewed by expanding the signature.
 The Signatures panel also provides information about the time the document was signed, and trust and signer details.

-• AES with phone number
+• AES (Advanced Electronic Signature): Verified with a phone number

 Did this answer your question?